instead-hub/instead/doc/stead3_en.md

 INSTEAD in the derivation removes the extra spaces.
-This means that no matter how many spaces you insert between words, are all the same at the conclusion theywill not be counted for calculating the distance between words.
+This means that no matter how many spaces you insert between words, are all the same at the conclusion they will not be counted for calculating the distance between words.
 Sometimes it could be a problem.

-You can create nerazryvno stroke using: fmt.nb(row).
+You can create _non-breaking line_ using: fmt.nb(row).
 For example, the module "fmt" uses a continuous line to create indentation at the beginning of paragraphs.
 Also, 'fmt.nb' can to be useful to output special characters.
 We can say that the whole string parameter 'fmt.nb' is perceived by the engine as